Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 But don’t worry!
-From quick hacks to adjusting key files, checking the log, and making notes of essential tweaks, this guide will help you restore the proper functioning of your site in no time.
-Let’s dive in and get your Elementor navigation back on track!
+From quick hacks to adjusting key files, checking the log, and making notes of essential tweaks, this guide will help you restore your site’s proper functioning in no time.

 Understanding Anchor Links